rsennrich/SMORLemma/README.md

 This project contains a modified version of SMOR, the Stuttgart Morphological Analyzer: http://www.cis.uni-muenchen.de/~schmid/tools/SMOR/

+Compiled morphology tools based on the Zmorge lexicon and this grammar can be downloaded from http://kitt.ifi.uzh.ch/kitt/zmorge/

 the master branch contains the following modifications:

 - the grammar and lexicon are converted to UTF-8